Emul4nt/Siamese/README.md

 # Disclaimer

 - Don't use this project in a public server, and don't use this storage to upload sensitive data, remember whatever you upload is now at the hands of discord, granted they may have a little but of trouble rebuilding it without the same algorithm, but still.. don't do that.
+- **ANYONE CAN USE THIS BOT TO QUERY/UPLOAD FILES ON THE SYSTEM IT'S BEING RAN ON, DON'T PUT YOUR SYSTEM AT RISK.**

 ### Todo:

-- Add Access Controls (Checks Usage is from bot owner)
+- ✅ Add Access Controls (Checks Usage is from bot owner)
 - Add an option to encrypt files

 ## Installation